ecadlabs/taquito/docs/ledger_signer.md

 The constructor of the `LedgerSigner` class can take three other parameters.
 If none are specified, the default values are used.

 - path: **default value is "44'/1729'/0'/0'"**
   You can use as a parameter the `HDPathTemplate` which refers to `44'/1729'/${account}'/0'`.
-You will only have to specify what is the index of the account you want to use.
+You have to specify what is the index of the account you want to use.
 Or you can also use a complete path as a parameter.
   _More details about paths below_
 - prompt: **default is true**
-  If true, you will be asked, on your Ledger device, for validation to send your public key. **_Note that confirmation is required when using `@ledgerhq/hw-transport-u2f`, so you should not set this parameter to false if you are using this transport._**
+  If true, you will be asked on your Ledger device to send your public key for validation. **_Note that confirmation is required when using `@ledgerhq/hw-transport-u2f`, so you should not set this parameter to false if you are using this transport._**
 - derivationType: **default is DerivationType.ED25519**
   It can be DerivationType.ED25519 (tz1), DerivationType.SECP256K1 (tz2) or DerivationType.P256 (tz3).